SDK Configuration Properties

 User can change the default scan instruction when phone is idle

-Default text for scan instruction is "Move around to look for a marker"
+Default text for idle instruction is "Move around to look for a marker"

 Example